nabto/ionic-starter-nabto/README.md

-# Ionic Starter for Nabto IoT / AppMyProduct - 1.0 BETA
+# Ionic Starter for Nabto IoT / AppMyProduct

 This [Ionic](http://ionicframework.com) Starter is the first [AppMyProduct](https://www.appmyproduct.com) sample app.
 It contains everything to build a production ready IoT app to remote control your own product: